jaxio/jaxio.github.com/documentation/celerio/configuration-file.md

 This separated file was mainly introduced for multi-module maven projects.
-The various modules (e.g. core and web) shares the same `maven-celerio-plugin.xml` configuration file but uses their own `celerio-template-packs.xml` configuration file.
+The various modules (e.g. core and web) shares the same `celerio-maven-plugin.xml` configuration file but uses their own `celerio-template-packs.xml` configuration file.